JaredC01/LabStack/LabStack Modules/README.md

  - The X4 and its included heatsink/blower fan (but not the leg frame that comes attached)
  - Four M2.5 x 25mm socket-headed cap screws (SCHS)
  - One 3D printed body (top row of table below)
- - One 3D printed spacer (see table below)
+ - Four 3D printed spacers (see table below)
  - (Optional) Power-over-Ethernet hat

 The module is assembled as a stack, listed from bottom to top here: printed body, PoE hat (if present), printed spacer, X4, heatsink/blower fan.
 The printed spacer should be used on the screw that is farthest from the rack face, closest to the L-shaped shelf of the printed body.
 Screw through the stack and into the heatsink's tapped holes.